mcdonc/djangocon2012-pyramid-talk/presentation.rst

   printed pages of narrative and API documentation, plus a few hundred pages of "cookbook" material.

-- Comprehensive but pretty dry.
+..

-- Some pain points are due to an audience mismatch; narrative documentation assumes people know Python and the web.
+- Some pain points are due to an audience mismatch.

+.. narrative documentation assumes people know Python and the web.
 They often need remedial help in one or both, which the docs don't provide.

 - But other pain points people experience when trying to learn Pyramid from its docs is due to poorly documented dependencies (setuptools).

-We need to redocument subsystems "in context", for better or worse.  (kill me now?)
+.. we need to redocument subsystems "in context", for better or worse.

 I'm No Genius
 -------------